-National Health Service Corps scholars completing their service obligation who wish to be considered for a Fiscal Year 2024 National Health Service Corps Loan Repayment Program award will be able to complete an application by accessing their Bureau of Health Workforce Customer Service Portal account and submitting a complete application by the Loan Repayment Program application deadline.
+National Health Service Corps scholars completing their service obligation who wish to be considered for a National Health Service Corps Loan Repayment Program award will be able to complete an application by accessing their My BHW Account and submitting a complete application by the Loan Repayment Program application deadline.
 Scholar applicants will receive funding priority.

-National Health Service Corps Scholarship Program participants intending to remain at the same National Health Service Corps-approved site where they will complete their National Health Service Corps Scholarship Program service obligation are eligible to apply for the two-year National Health Service Corps Loan Repayment Program, so long as the scholarship obligation will be fulfilled on or before submission of a Loan Repayment Program application.
+National Health Service Corps Scholarship Program participants intending to remain at the same National Health Service Corps-approved site where they will complete their National Health Service Corps Scholarship Program service obligation are eligible to apply for the two-year National Health Service Corps

+Loan Repayment Program, so long as the scholarship obligation will be fulfilled on or before submission of a Loan Repayment Program application.

-Scholars who intend to transfer to another National Health Service Corps-approved site must complete their National Health Service Corps Scholarship Program obligation at their current National Health Service Corps-approved site prior to submitting a Loan Repayment Program application.
-When completing the two-year National Health Service Corps Loan Repayment Program application, scholar applicants who intend to transfer to a new site will need to submit the new site for the two-year National Health Service Corps Loan Repayment Program so that the Health Resources and Services Administration can verify future employment.
+Scholars who intend to transfer to another National Health Service Corps-approved site must complete their National Health Service Corps Scholarship Program obligation at their current National Health Service Corpsapproved site prior to submitting a Loan Repayment Program application.
+When completing the two-year National Health Service Corps Loan Repayment Program application, scholar applicants who intend to transfer to a new site will need to submit the new site for the two-year National Health Service Corps Loan Repayment Program application can verify future employment.